Second Amendment supporters rally in Hillsborough

 Not all in the crowd were left or right of the gun debate.

 Christopher Smith is purple.
-He aims to not take sides but to learn from his Orange County neighbors.
+He aims not to take sides but to learn from his Orange County neighbors.

 "I think we're really different in many ways," Smith said.
 "I thought I needed to come do my part and come down here.
 I thought I'd ask some people what they think.
 I don't have answers... it's been kind of nice.
 Everybody's been pleasant with me."